MicrosoftDocs/Advertising-docs/BingAds/bingads-11/bulk-service/ad-group.md

 ### <a name="networkdistribution"></a>Network Distribution
 The search networks where you want your ads to display.

 Possible values are *OwnedAndOperatedAndSyndicatedSearch*, *OwnedAndOperatedOnly*, and *SyndicatedSearchOnly*.
 The default is *OwnedAndOperatedAndSyndicatedSearch*.
+For more information about networks and ad distribution, see the [About Ad Distribution](http://help.bingads.microsoft.com/#apex/3/en/50871/0) help article.

 You must not set *Network Distribution* if the *Content Network* ad distribution channel is set to *On*, otherwise an error will be returned.